LavaHawk0123/Ball-Tracking-OpenCV/README.md

 # Ball-Tracking-OpenCV
-An OpenCV based module to help detect an Orange ball effectively in different lighting conditions
+An OpenCV based module to help detect an Orange ball effectively and estimate its centre in different lighting conditions